 Viking was founded by Fred Carl, Jr. in the 1980s with the aim of bringing commercial quality appliances into the home setting.
 In addition to its business achievements, each year from 2006 to 2011, Viking was named "One of Best Places to Work in Mississippi".
 In 2013, Viking was acquired by the Middleby Corporation, a leading commercial kitchen equipment company.
 This gave Middleby the opportunity to re-engineer Viking and work out any kinks.

-Wolf Ranges in a Nutshell
+Wolf Range in a Nutshell

-Wolf stoves consist of three series: All Gas, Dual Fuel and Induction.
+Wolf range comes in three series: All Gas, Dual Fuel and Induction.
 There are some minor differences among them but all come with their signature red knobs.
 Wolf gas ranges’ prices start at $4,726, Dual fuel ranges at $6,480 and Induction ranges at $6,460.
 Wolf GR488 is a premium model for this brand.
 Thanks to its powerful 18,000 BTU’s infrared broiler, the GR488 will sear quickly and evenly if your recipe calls for a carmelized, crispy exterior and a juicy, flavorful interior.
 The infrared heat feature offers a much higher temperature than a traditional broiler or cooktop.
 This model is highly customizable with 8 burners can be configured with a griddle, grill or the popular French Top surface option.

 Viking Ranges in a Nutshell